yoheinakajima/airtable_to_graph/README.md

 To retrieve data from Airtable, you need to provide your Airtable API key.
 Here's how you can find your API key:

 1. Log in to your Airtable account.
-2. Go to your account settings by clicking on your profile picture in the top-right corner and selecting "Account".
+2. Go to the Developer Hub settings by clicking on your profile picture in the top-right corner and selecting "Developer Hub".
-3. In the account settings page, scroll down to the "API" section.
-4. Click on the "Generate API key" button to create a new API key.
+3. In the Personal Key page, click on "Create New Token" button on top right.
+4. Give the token a name, and give it the Scopes permissions of data.records:read and schema.bases:read.
+5. Add all bases, or select the base you want to connect.
-5. Copy the generated API key.
+6. Click "Create Token" button and copy the generated API key.

 ## Configuration